-The NTP has amassed a significant database of results collected on toxicity studies.
-To follow changes in the biology of our test species and also as an additional way to evaluate test results, an historical summary of the observations made on the untreated or control groups from individual studies is maintained.
+NTP has amassed a significant database of results collected on toxicity studies.
+To follow changes in the biology of our test species and also as an additional way to evaluate test results, we maintain an historical summary of the observations made on the untreated or control groups from individual studies.

 The data represent two rodent species: Fischer 344/N rats and B6C3F1 mice.